asngrads/2020-07-27-ecr2/README.md

 # ECR<sup>2</sup>: Bioinformatics and Command-Line Programming for Beginners Workshop
 ## American Society of Naturalists Graduate Council

-As part of the Evolutionary Community Response to Early Career Researchers (ECR 2) 2020, the American Society of Naturalists (ASN) Graduate Council is hosting a virtual workshop on July 27-28th, 2020 about introductory bioformatics tools and command-line programming.
-This workshop is open to all ASN members, however applicants with no previous experience with bioinformatics tools and/or command-line programming will be prioritized.
+As part of the Evolutionary Community Response to Early Career Researchers (ECR<sup>2</sup>) 2020, the American Society of Naturalists (ASN) Graduate Council is hosting a command-line bioinformatics for beginners workshop on July 27-28th.
+This workshop is free to all ASN members.
+Applicants with no previous experience with bioinformatics tools and/or command-line programming will be prioritized.

 <p align="center">